 Brindisi Puglia, Italy Travel Guide

 Many accessible locations are within day-trip distance from Brindisi.
-These include Ostuni ("The White City"), Lecce ("Florence of the South"), Alberobello with its unique "trulli", Martina Franca, Cisternino, The town On the cliff, Monopoli, and Otranto.
+These include Ostuni ("The White City"), Lecce ("Florence from the South"), Alberobello with its unique "trulli", Martina Franca, Cisternino, The town On the cliff, Monopoli, and Otranto.

 Puglia's landscapes offer tranquility and beauty, easily visited from Brindisi, alongside rich historical and rural insights.